Off-Campus Policy and Petition

 It is the policy of The California State University Maritime Academy that students enrolled in its baccalaureate degree programs maintain residency on campus and purchase in a meal plan.
-However, students may be exempted from living on-campus if they fill out and submit a completed Housing License Agreement, a completed Off-Campus Petition and accompanying documentation by the appropriate deadline.
+However, students may be exempted from living on-campus if they fill out and submit a completed Off-Campus Petition and accompanying documentation by the appropriate deadline.
 There are two levels of consideration: Standard Approvals (Phase 1) and Lottery (Phase 2).

-Students petitioning to live off-campus for any reason—including lottery—must submit a Housing License Agreement, Off-Campus Petition form and any supporting documentation required for the reason under which the student is petitioning to live off campus at the same time.
+Students petitioning to live off-campus for any reason—including lottery—must submit an Off-Campus Petition form and any supporting documentation required for the reason under which the student is petitioning to live off campus at the same time.
 All documentation must be submitted to the Office of Housing & Residential Life by the advertised deadline or the petition will not be considered.
-Any petition that does not contain all listed documentation (IE: No HLA, no proof of age, etc) will be labeled as incomplete and not be considered for the off-campus privilege.
+Any petition that does not contain all listed documentation (IE: No proof of age, proof of marriage, medical documentation, etc) will be labeled as incomplete and not be considered for the off-campus privilege.

-Students must complete Judicial Educator Module 14: Living Responsibly in an Off-Campus Environment along with their petition.
+Students must also complete Judicial Educator Module 14: Living Responsibly in an Off-Campus Environment along with their petition.
 To access, go to www.judicialeducator.com.
 The sign in is calmaritime and the password is housing.
 The administrator is Housing and the email address you need to enter is firstname.lastname@example.org.

 Consideration for Off-Campus Housing Requests:

 Phase 1- Standard Approvals

-Students may be exempted from living on-campus if they submit a completed Housing License Agreement, Off-Campus Petition and all accompanying paperwork by the appropriate deadline and meet at least one of the following criteria:
+Students may be exempted from living on-campus if they submit a completed Off-Campus Petition and all accompanying paperwork by the appropriate deadline and meet at least one of the following criteria:

 2) Marital Status- Students who are married or head of household as defined by the Internal Revenue Service.
 Proof must be provided via a legible notarized copy of your marriage license and/or completed tax form.